Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 In one step, Chef can increase or decrease his coordinate by at most K.

 Determine the minimum number of steps required by Chef to reach Chefina.

+DAY 29:
+Pascal's Triangle
+Given an integer numRows, return the first numRows of Pascal's triangle.
+In Pascal's triangle, each number is the sum of the two numbers directly above it.

+It is My Serve
+Alice and Bob are playing a game of table tennis where irrespective of the point scored, every player makes 2 consecutive serves before the service changes.
+Alice makes the first serve of the match.
+Therefore the first 2 serves will be made by Alice, then the next 2 serves will be made by Bob and so on.

+Ups and Downs
+You will be given a zero-indexed array A. You need to rearrange its elements in such a way that the following conditions are satisfied:

+A[i] ≤ A[i+1] if i is even.
+A[i] ≥ A[i+1] if i is odd.
+In other words the following inequality should hold: A[0] ≤ A[1] ≥ A[2] ≤ A[3] ≥ A[4], and so on.
+Operations ≤ and ≥ should alter.